Rayyanbaig1243/web-scraping-using-python-/README.md

 I have used exception block to tell the common errors. that, we will get while running the script and to get some suggestion to aviod errors.

 HOW TO RUN:
-step1) install all the reqiured libraries selenium, bs4, Pandas and Numpy. step2) run the  python web_scrawling_on_Yelp.py on your terminal. strp 3) in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be scrwled maximum 250 approx.
+step 1): install all the reqiured libraries selenium, bs4, Pandas and Numpy. step 2): run the  python web_scrawling_on_Yelp.py on your terminal. strp 3): in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be scrwled maximum 250 approx.

 After running the script secsusfully it will store a Csv file in your folders.

 Note:
-Sometines this will make an arry length mis math problem beacuse of dynamic new pages. we need to re run the script till it wont give any error. aslo it prints some suggestion when problem occures with loading the page.
+Sometines this will make an arry length mis math problem beacuse of dynamic new pages. we need to re run the script till it wont give any error.
+Aslo it prints some suggestion when problem occures with loading the page.